 I have used several different playpens for my newbies but the technique is always the same: look but don't touch.
 After the confinement period of approximately a week, provide the newbies with an opening from the playpen to venture out at their leisure.
 They will stay close to the playpen and maintain a safe distance from the flock initially, but eventually they will become comfortable and begin mingling freely.

-These three, 8 week old Bantam Cochin Frizzles were the first addition to my original flock.
+The following are a few of the Playpens I have used over time.
+These Bantam Cochin Frizzles were the first addition to my original flock.
 The pen was a rudimentary chicken wire and tomato stake enclosure that I put near the run.
 Obviously, water and feed should be made available to the birds in the playpen at all times.

 Here are Monica, Rachael and Phoebe in the new chicken tractor my husband built.